martpie/museeks/README.md

 ### Contribute

 - Fork and clone
-- You will need `bower` and `webpack` installed globally
+- You will need `webpack` installed globally
-- `bower install && npm install && npm run dev`
+- `npm install && npm run dev`
 - Don't forget to enable dev mode in the app in the settings view

 Webpack will watch for JSX and SASS changes.